Money granted by national and international foundations that is available to help you:

 Next, schedule an appointment with Kelli Delaney, Associate Director of Fellowships, Fellowships Office, Howarth 114J, to discuss any questions you may have.
 She will provide guidance and advice though out the application process.
 Send her dates and times you are available and she will confirm an appointment.
 There are faculty designates for individual scholarship(s) who are available to help you as well.

 Now!
 It is never too early to start.
 Most applications are very time-consuming.
 They cannot be done well without many edits; there must not be any typos, misspelling or grammatical errors.
 You will need to gather letters of recommendation; transcripts; and sometimes photos, samples of your work, high school transcripts, etc. Preparing seriously for several fellowship programs, and being successful, may take as much effort as completing an academic course at the university.
 The rewards are worth the effort.

 The essays are generally considered the most time-consuming part of the application, and they are usually the most important (along with the letters of recommendation), so allow yourself plenty of time to work on them, create rough drafts, revise, revise, and revise again!
-Work on these drafts with your professors, with the Center for Writing, Learning, and Teaching as well as the Fellowships Director and the faculty designate for the individual scholarship(s).
+Work on these drafts with your professors, with the Center for Writing, Learning, and Teaching as well as the Associate Director of Fellowships and the faculty designate for the individual scholarship(s).